 These issues have been brewing in Seattle for years, but are only now reaching a boiling point.
-That’s largely due to new ride-sharing upstarts in the market.
+That’s largely due to new “ride-sharing” upstarts in the market.
 Lyft, UberX and Sidecar have all started operations in Seattle over the last year.
-In other markets they’ve adopted, such as San Francisco, their commercial aggressiveness has forced the formation of new regulations, if only to stem the anarchy.
+In other markets, such as San Francisco, their commercial aggressiveness has forced the formation of new regulations, if only to stem the anarchy.

 Clark said that will soon be the case in Seattle as well.
 While Seattle hasn’t issued ride-share companies a cease-and-desist order like California (which they ignored), she said it was clear the status quo was due for a change.

-These new ride-share services are often lumped together, having one primary similarity: the ability to hail drivers from smartphone apps, on which drivers are rated, displayed on a map and easily summoned based on their proximity.
-They also undercut taxi prices, offering a cheaper service.
+These new services are often lumped together, having one primary similarity: the ability to hail drivers from smartphone apps, on which drivers are rated and displayed on a map.
+They also frequently offer cheaper rides than taxi companies.

-Among the three services, only UberX presents itself as offering professional, for-hire rides.
-An UberX driver we spoke with identified himself as a longtime veteran of the for-hire industry.
-Over a hundred UberX drivers operate in the city, according to Uber Seattle manager Brooke Steger, and most have experience in the for-hire and limo industries.
+Among the three services, only UberX presents itself as offering professional rides.
+An UberX driver we spoke with, for example, identified himself as a longtime veteran of the for-hire industry.
+Over 100 UberX drivers operate in the city, according to Uber Seattle manager Brooke Steger, and most have experience in the for-hire and limo industries.
 However, only about half are commercially insured.

 “We offer a level of professional service unmatched by our competitors,” said Steger.
 “Taxis are not the best system for drivers…In our system, drivers can set their own hours and run their own businesses.”

 Lyft and Sidecar are more coy about their intentions.
 Known for the pink moustaches strapped on their cars, Lyft drivers greet you with a fist bump.
-Lyft’s claim that drivers are “your friend with a car”, sharing the extra space in their vehicle, is undermined by the fact that they’re paid $18 an hour or more.
+Lyft’s claim that drivers are “your friend with a car”, sharing the extra space in their vehicle, is undermined by the fact that they’re paid $18 an hour or more, according to the company.
 Sidecar takes a different tact, with a spokeswoman telling us “we’re doing something even more disruptive [than competing with taxis].
-We're working to replace the need for car ownership.”
+We’re working to replace the need for car ownership.”

 “Seattle has been clear there’s a policy of non-enforcement [of the law],” said Nairi Hourdajian, spokeswoman for Uber’s Public Policy department.
 “Once that became clear to us, we launched UberX in Seattle.”
 Steger added that Uber had met with City Council members a number of times prior to launching, and “they’ve been supportive.”

-It’s this sanctioned illegality that’s at issue for last week’s protesters.
+It’s this sanctioned illegality that’s the focus of last week’s protest.
 According to Dawn Gearhart of Teamsters 117 — which represents taxicab operators and helped organize the demonstration — members of the taxi industry have held five hearings with the City Council, as well as many one-on-ones with councilmembers.
 They feel they’re still not being taken seriously enough.